CALL FOR PARTNERSHIP APPLICATIONS

-Hosting an Intercultural Volunteer Camp in Your Community
+Host an Intercultural Volunteer Camp in Your Community in 2020

 Through its volunteer projects, Chantiers jeunesse aims to:

 - Encourage youth to become involved and engaged citizens;

 - Involve individuals and groups in tackling socio-environmental issues;